Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

 We set $\Lambda \equiv 0$ for negative times.
 This is the usual expression for the force of infection in an epidemic model structured by time-since-infection \citep{kermack1927contribution, diekmann1995legacy, brauer2005kermack}.
 We define

 to be the expected susceptibility of an $S$ individual with age $a$ at time $t$.
 The exponential term reflects that a susceptible individual with age $a$ at time $t$ is conditioned on not being infected between $t-a$ and $t$, which biases $\sigma$ in favor of a low susceptibility during this time period.
 This is an interesting example where the stochasticity of the underlying individual-based model does not entirely vanish in the large population size limit.
-Disregarding it might have an impact on the prediction of the model, even at the macroscopic scale.
+Disregarding this stochasticity changes the limiting equations and hence the prediction of the model, even at the macroscopic scale.
 A similar conditioning is considered in \cite{breda12}.
 Note that if $\sigma$ is deterministic the bias vanishes, that is, $\E_{t,a}[\sigma(a)] = \sigma(a)$.
-Our set of equations then becomes a version of the re-infection model of Kermack and McKendrick \citep{kermack32, kermack33, inaba01} in a closed population which incorporates vaccination.
+Our set of equations then becomes a version of the reinfection model of Kermack and McKendrick \citep{kermack32, kermack33, inaba01} in a closed population which incorporates vaccination.
 In our model, this amounts to discarding the inter-individuals variation in the immunity waning.

 Finally we introduce the basic reproduction number $R_0$ as

 which we assume to be finite.
 As usual, $R_0$ represents the average number of secondary cases generated by an infected individual in a fully susceptible population.